c4tom/DreamDevBox/docs/_includes/snippets/docker-compose-override-tree-view.rst

-The Devilbox ships various example configurations to overwrite the default stack.
-Those files are located under ``compose/`` in the Devilbox git directory.
+The DreamDevBox ships various example configurations to overwrite the default stack.
+Those files are located under ``compose/`` in the DreamDevBox git directory.

 ``docker-compose.override.yml-all`` has all examples combined in one file for easy copy/paste.
 However, each example also exists in its standalone file as shown below: